KvGeijer/zote/README.md

 ## Installation

-At the moment, Zote has two working interpreters, split as two binaries.
+At the moment, Zote has two working interpreters.
 - The `zote` binary is the recommended virtual machine (vm) interpreter.
 It compiles the syntax tree to a custom bytecode format (see [vm/src/compiler/bytecode.rs](vm/src/compiler/bytecode.rs)), and then interprets this bytecode with a virtual machine.
-This is very similar to how languages like Python work, and is often used as code will be stored compactly in memory.
-This is also what I use for my [2023 solutions](https://github.com/KvGeijer/advent-of-zote-2023) of [Advent of Code](https://adventofcode.com/).
-However, this does not have a fully working repl (each line is treated as a stand-alone program).
+This is similar to what languages such as Python do, and is also what I used for my [2023 solutions](https://github.com/KvGeijer/advent-of-zote-2023) of [Advent of Code](https://adventofcode.com/).
+However, this does *not* have a fully working repl (each line is treated as a stand-alone program).
 - The `ast-zote` binary is a simpler interpreter that directly traverses the syntax tree during runtime.
-It works well, but this type of interpreter is rather slow, and rarely ever used in production languages.
-However, it has a better repl, and might be used for that purpose.
+It works well, but this type of interpreter is rather slow and rarely ever used in production languages.
+However, it has a better repl which might be useful for playing with zote.

 There is a precompiled binary for x86 Linux and the latest relase at GitHub.
 However, the recommended way is to install from source.
 First [install Rust](https://www.rust-lang.org/tools/install) and set it up so that you can use `cargo`.
 Then install as below.